 - Heat-reflecting adhesive to keep you warm

-With an ankle-cut height and a 3 mm thickness, the NRS paddle is an excellent all-around water shoes for kayaking choice.
+With an ankle-cut height and a 3 mm thickness, the NRS paddle is an excellent all-around water shoes for kayaking.

 It’s made of Terraprene Neoprene, with a heat-reflecting titanium adhesive.
 These water kayaking shoes also have 5 mm neoprene insoles and 3 mm rubber outsoles.

-To keep the shoe securely in place, it has a gusset-backed YKK zipper, making it easy to put your shoes on and take them off.
+To keep the shoe securely in place, it has a gusset-backed YKK zipper, which made it easy for me to put them on and take them off.